titoBouzout/solid-media-linkify/readme.md

 ## How it works?

-Splits the text in white-spaces and then checks for http, https or blob to create the Tags.
+Splits the text in white-spaces and then checks for http or https to create the Tags.
 There's no injection, these are real tags without any risky innerHTML.

 ## Functionality

 - Emojis are wrapped in as `<span class="emoji-native">🦆</span>` in case you want to display them bigger.
 - You may pass a `scroll` prop function, to be able to scroll(a chat?) after an image/video/audio finishes loading.
-- You may pass a `mark` text. `mark="Tito"` will become `<mark>Tito</mark>`
+- You may pass a `mark` text. `mark="Tito"` will become `<mark>Tito</mark>`, it's case insensitive
 - srcs contain `crossorigin="crossorigin"`
 - links contain `rel="noopener"`
 - external links open in `_blank`